coursetable/ferry/docs/4_same_classes.md

 1. The historical mean rating and workload for a class, as well as the same values but subsetted by previous offerings taught with the same set of professors.
 2. The most recent offering of a class, and its associated attributes (enrollment in particular).
+3. Any statistical analysis on how courses may have changed over time.

 However, telling two classes apart is not as trivial as it may seem.